 The Honor Society of the School of General Studies was formed to celebrate exceptional GS undergraduates committed to intellectual discovery and academic excellence.
 The only group of its kind at the University, the Honor Society provides a unique opportunity for students to interact with other members, faculty associates, and alumni at related events during the year.
 Criteria for membership include a GPA of at least 3.8, a minimum of 30 completed Columbia points, and a minimum of 60 total completed points.
 Students may not apply for membership.
-A ceremony of induction is held each semester, and members continue to be part of the Society after graduation.
+A ceremony of induction is held each semester.

 School (Latin) Honors

-Beginning with the conferral of degrees in February 2021, the School of General Studies will award Latin Honors in the following way: the top five percent of the graduating class by GPA will receive summa cum laude, the next ten percent will receive magna cum laude, and the next ten percent will receive cum laude.
-No more than 25% of the graduating class overall will receive Latin Honors.
-Students will be notified if they have received Latin Honors a few weeks following degree conferral.
+Beginning with the conferral of degrees in February 2021, the School of General Studies awards Latin Honors in the following way: the top five percent of the graduating class by GPA receives the award summa cum laude, the next ten percent receives the award magna cum laude, and the next ten percent receives the award cum laude.
+No more than 25% of the graduating class overall may receive Latin Honors.
+Students are notified if they have received Latin Honors via an email sent a few weeks following degree conferral.

 Many departments award honors to undergraduate majors who complete their major requirements with distinction.
 Eligibility for departmental honors varies among departments; students should consult individual departments for further information.
 Departmental honors are noted on a student's transcript but not on the diploma.
 Departmental honors are not given for concentrations.

 Phi Beta Kappa